IBM-Cloud/vpc-transit-firewall/README.md

+# Firewall appliances in a transit VPC
+## Prerequisites
+## Transit and spokes
+### spoke routing
+### Transit firewall via iptables
+## Spoke
 A source network address translation, SNAT, is required in the firewall to route traffic over the floating ip that is attached to the firewall.
-The NLB has Direct Server Retuirn, DSR.
-The return address in the packet is the originating instance in the spoke.
+The NLB has Direct Server Retuirn, DSR, meaning the source address in the packet is the originating instance in the spoke.
 The server in the cloud is found with
 ```
 iptables-restore <<'EOF'
 *filter